dobkeratops/rfcs/0000-placeholder_hole_syntax.md

 # Motivation

 Popular OO languages have a strong draw with mature IDEs, where "dot" autocompletion discovers available methods & fields rapidly as a user enters code, without having to manually consult documentation.
-This is invaluable for navigating complex APIs such as GUIs or 3d package SDKs- for many purposes, the tooling is more important than the language.
+This is invaluable for navigating complex APIs such as GUIs or 3d package SDKs- for many purposes, the tooling is more significant than any advantages in the language.

 This proposal aims to close the productivity gap another way, leveraging Rusts 2-way type inference, within the traditional edit-compile cycle.